andrew-azarov/py-lookingglass/README.md

 Setup:
 ------
-To run out of the box just clone the repo or install using pip or easy_install, then:
+To run out of the box just clone the repo or install using `pip install py-lookingglass` or `easy_install py_lookingglass`, then:
 ```console
 # python -m lg -h
 ```